The summer editions include the Ritual of Killing of the Living Dead, performed as seen on Travel Channel.

 Enjoy a delicious vampire dinner and then attend the Ritual of Killing of the Living Dead*.
 Our team re-enacts this ritual according to the old customs and traditions.

 *The Ritual of Killing of The Living Dead takes place for groups of at least 3 people

 Next, descend into Turda Salt Mine and explore amazing galleries named after kings and queens.
 After that, head to Cluj-Napoca and admire the medieval buildings.
 From here, follow into Jonathan Harker’s footsteps.
 Reach Borgo Pass and then accommodate at Dracula’s Castle Hotel, built according to Bram Stoker’s description.

-Your Dracula tour from Bucharest continues with Sighisoara Medieval Citadel.
+Your discounted Transylvania Dracula Tour continues with Sighisoara Medieval Citadel.
 Visit the Clock Tower, the Medieval Weapons Collection and the Torture Room.